jupyter-server/jupyter_server/docs/source/index.rst

 Jupyter Server
 ==============

-Jupyter Server is the backend—the core services, APIs, and `REST endpoints`_—to most Jupyter applications.
+Jupyter Server is the backend—the core services, APIs, and `REST endpoints`_—to Jupyter applications.

 .. note::

-   This project replaces the Tornado Server in previous versions of the `Jupyter Notebook`_ project.
-Before the Jupyter Server project, the `Jupyter Notebook`_ came with it's own Tornado Web Server.
-As a consequence, other Jupyter frontends had to depend on Jupyter Notebook (and all of its Javascript code) to get a working Jupyter Server.
-This project provides Jupyter Server without a default frontend and views all frontends—including the `Jupyter Notebook`_—as equal and separate.
+   This project replaces the Tornado Web Server in the `Jupyter Notebook`_.
+Previously, Jupyter applications depended on Jupyter Notebook's server (and thus, got all of its Javascript code).
+Jupyter Server comes without a default frontend and views all frontends—including the `Jupyter Notebook`_—as equal and separate.
+For help on migrating from Notebook Server to Jupyter Server, see `this page <operators/migrate-from-nbserver>`_.

 .. _Tornado: https://www.tornadoweb.org/en/stable/
 .. _Jupyter Notebook: https://github.com/jupyter/notebook
 .. _REST endpoints: http://petstore.swagger.io/?url=https://raw.githubusercontent.com/jupyter/notebook/master/notebook/services/api/api.yaml

 The Jupyter Server is a highly technical piece of the Jupyter Stack.
-Most users won't touch this library directly, so the documentation will be different for different types of personas.
-To help you navigate the docs, we've separated the documentation for different personas:
+Since most users won't import this library directly, we broke the documentation into separate personas:

 1. :ref:`Users <users>`: people using Jupyter applications
 2. Operators: people deploying or serving Jupyter applications to others.